oroinc/documentation/backend/scopes/index.rst

    "6","","1",""

-In order to fetch all scopes that match the customer with id equal to 1, you can use findRelatedScopes and pass *web_content* and 'customer'=>1 in the parameters.
+To fetch all scopes that match the customer with an id equal to 1, you can use findRelatedScopes and pass *web_content* and 'customer'=>1 in the parameters.

 .. code-block:: php

     $context = ['customer' => 1];
     $scopeManager->findRelatedScopes('web_content', $context)

-We may or may not know other scope criteria that are available for this scope type.
+We may not know other scope criteria available for this type.
 The scope manager fills in the blanks and adds the *criterion IS NOT NULL* condition for any scope criterion we do not have in the context.
-For our example, the scope manager's query looks like:
+For our example, the scope manager's query looks like this:

 .. code-block:: sql

     WHERE customer_id = 1 AND website_id IS NOT NULL AND customer_group_id IS NULL;